 - Possums are protected in NSW.
 Any harm caused to them will attract significant penalties and/or prosecution.

-- Possums cannot be removed from your property.
+- Possums are territorial and must not be removed from your property.

 - A Section 121C permit may be obtained from the NSW Department of Environment & Heritage to trap possums while structural repairs are completed to prevent possums accessing roofs etc.

-- Possum houses can be bought from council's nursery for $63 if you need to re-house a possum on your property.
+- Possum houses can be bought from Council's nursery for $50.00 if you need to re-home a possum on your property.